LordofBone/WestworldPrototypeSkull/README.md

 You can switch between the different TTS engines by changing the `tts_mode` variable to either pyttsx3, fakeyou, nix or openai.

-In order to use fakeyou you will need to set up an account [here](https://fakeyou.com/), copy config/fakeyou_config_template.py to config/fakeyou_config.py and add your login details and voice ID for the voice you want.

 ### Configuring ChattingGPT (Chatting with either ChatGPT or Ollama local LLM)